alesanchezr/wpas-wordpress-dash/README.md

 Are you a WordPress developer?
 Then you are probably struggling with the same stuff that I use too truggle every day.

-1. MVC Pattern implementation (Model-View-Controller).
+1. MVC Pattern implementation (Model-View-Controller) in WordPress.
-2. Better AJAX.
+2. Better AJAX in WordPress.

 ### Installation